Business Line of Credit – Is it Right for my Business?

 Charges and fees will be automatically calculated, based on the amount borrowed and the interest rates agreed at the onset of the line of credit.

 Whilst borrowers only have to pay interest on the funds they use, borrowers should expect some other fees to be involved.
 For example, Australia’s leading online lender, Prospa, charges a $195 credit line activation fee and a $25 monthly service fee to retain access to the line of credit.
-These are pretty standard charges and nothing out of the ordinary (some lenders charge ongoing management fees annually as opposed to monthly) but it incentivizes borrowers to actually utilise the facility they are paying to have access to.
+These are pretty standard charges and nothing out of the ordinary (some lenders charge ongoing management fees annually as opposed to monthly) but it incentivizes borrowers to actually utilise the credit facilities they are paying to have access to.
 Lenders only have a fixed amount of capital they are able to issue so will not want this tied up in under-utilised facilities.
 But that’s what the fees are paying for essentially – instant access to cash when it’s needed.
 No stresses or worries about approval, a pre-approved facility that can be drawn on instantly, agreed and renewed every 12 months.

 Generally, interest on a line of credit for small businesses is more than that of a term loan so it’s definitely something to be aware of – remember borrowers are only paying interest on funds actually used though.
 A term loan might see borrowers paying interest on cash they have sitting in the bank.